stmilne/icds_docs/docs/accounts/managing-storage.md

 After a UMG is created, the owner can submit a request to <icds@psu.edu> to associate this UMG with the `<owner>_collab` group.
-Then the group owner has control over access and roles of the `<owner>_collab` group, by modifying the UMG membership.
+Then the group owner has control over access and roles of the `<owner>_collab` group, by modifying the UMG membership, without contacting ICDS.
-Therafter, the owner can modify group membership directly, without contacting ICDS.
-(Note that any user added as a UMG member must have an active Roar account to access data on Roar.)
+(Note: users added as UMG members must have an active Roar account to access data.)